 The Community Patrols place a strong emphasis on working with the community and establishing strong partnerships.
 These partnerships are essential because the Community Patrol is often the first to respond to serious incidents such as family and domestic violence, motor vehicle accidents, and self-harm.
-Partnerships with organisations such as
+Partnerships with organisations such as Local Authorities, NT Police, Sport and Recreation and Territory Families, housing and communities.

 The ongoing recruitment of Community Patrol staff is a top priority.

 This is important not only to ensure minimal gaps in service delivery but also to provide a career and employment pathway for community members.